knbz/security-advisor/setup.md

 * {{site.data.keyword.registrylong_notm}}
 * {{site.data.keyword.cloudcerts_long_notm}}

-Although you do not have to do anything to create the connection between {{site.data.keyword.security-advisor_short}} and the services, you must have instances of the services configured.
+Although you do not have to do anything to create the connection between {{site.data.keyword.security-advisor_short}} and the services, you must have instances of the services configured with information.

 ## Monitoring vulnerabilities in container images